 Goodmans will continue to monitor developments, and will provide further updates as information becomes known.
-To discuss these developments, or other ways in which COVID-19 may affect your construction project, please contact any member of our Construction and Infrastructure Group.

 1 The debate surrounds whether the Suspension Order effectively operates to suspend limitation periods (under paragraph 1) or time periods in an Ontario proceeding (under paragraph 2).

 CleantechOn July 2, 2020, the federal government published a discussion paper entitled Carbon Pollution Pricing: Considerations for Protocol Development in the Federal Greenhouse Offset System (the “Proposal…

 EnvironmentalThe Province of Ontario recently announced that the implementation of the new Excess Soil Regulation, O. Reg 406/19: On-Site and Excess Soil Management (O. Reg 406/19), would be delayed as a result of…

 Construction and InfrastructureAn overview of two significant developments regarding limitation periods and procedural time periods, and the expansion construction projects considered "essential…

 Construction and InfrastructureThe COVID-19 pandemic has affected industries across the globe, and the construction industry is no exception.
 This update addresses recent events that have impacted the construction industry in…